krishnavallabha/krishnavallabha/README.md

 ## ⟨ψ| About Me |ψ⟩

-I'm an undergraduate in Data Science driven by a single obsession: understanding systems under uncertainty *not just making models work, but knowing why they work..*
+I'm an undergraduate in **Data Science** driven by a single obsession: understanding systems under uncertainty — *not just making models work, but knowing why they work.*

 My intellectual home lives at the intersection of: